vasyas/push-rpc/README.md

 # Protocol Details

-You can use this information to implement `push-rpc` protocol in different languages.
+You can use this information to implement Push-RPC protocol in different languages.

 Each message is encoded as JSON array.
 Each message contain message type, message ID, and multiple payload fields.
 For example, CALL message:
 ```